Transportation

 Overview

-Maine’s transportation network connects us to each other and to the world.
-Together roads, rails, airports, and seaports can support an integrated transportation system that promotes economic activity by getting goods and people to their destinations efficiently and affordably.
+Transportation plays a crucial role in the functioning of our economy.
+Together, roads, rails, airports, and seaports promote economic activity by getting goods and people to their destinations efficiently and affordably.
 Public transportation is a critical component of this system, allowing people to access employment and services without a car, and reducing congestion and pollution.
+According to research published by the John T. Gorman Foundation, Maine’s current public transit operators meet just 11% of estimated need.

 Fig. A